Certificate (complexity): Use in definitions

+In this definition, y is the certificate, or witness, for the membership of x in L.

 Certificates also give definitions for some complexity classes which can alternatively be characterised in terms of nondeterministic Turing machines.
 A language $L$ is in NP if and only if there exists a polynomial $p$ and a polynomial-time bounded Turing machine $M$ such that every word $x \in \Sigma^*$ is in the language $L$ precisely if there exists a certificate $c$ of length at most $p(|x|)$ such that $M$ accepts the pair $(x, c)$.
 The class co-NP has a similar definition, except that there are certificates for the words not in the language.

 The class NL has a certificate definition: a problem in the language has a certificate of polynomial length, which can be verified by a deterministic logarithmic-space bounded Turing machine that can read each bit of the certificate once only.
 Alternatively, the deterministic logarithmic-space Turing machine in the statement above can be replaced by a bounded-error probabilistic constant-space Turing machine that is allowed to use only a constant number of random bits.